Queen Sofia and the Alzheimers Project

 On 17 May 1977, the Queen Sofia Foundation was established with a small capital personally provided by H.M. the Queen.
 Its aims are charitable and cultural, and its nature is non-profit and permanent.
 These days its bigger project is the Alzheimer Project which faces the consequences of Alzheimer’s disease on patients and their families.

-Tagged Health, Queen Sofia, Queen Sofia Foundation.
+Tagged Health, Queen Sofia Foundation, Queen Sofia of Spain.